If your next reno or subdivision property was built pre-1990, beware:

-Request a copy of the Waste Disposal Certificate to make sure the asbestos was disposed properly – and not just tipped into some landfill (yes, that happens!)
+Request a copy of the Waste Disposal Certificate to make sure the asbestos was disposed of properly – and not just tipped into some landfill (yes, that happens!).

 Even as the property owner, there are several regulations around the presence of asbestos you need to abide by.